 What is a Trust?

 A Trust is a legal entity created by an attorney for an individual (called a grantor) to hold and eventually distribute their assets.
-Being a legal entity, a Trust has capabilities beyond a Will in estate planning and elsewhere.
-In estates they are commonly used to provide for a person’s own needs in later life and then to direct the transfer of legacy assets to family members or other beneficiaries.
+As a legal entity, a Trust has greater flexibility than a Will and has uses beyond estate planning.
+Trusts are commonly used to provide for a person’s own needs in later life and then to direct the transfer of legacy assets to family members or other beneficiaries.
 Trusts are also created for charitable giving and for beneficiaries with special needs who will require support throughout their lifetime.

 How does a trust work?